sajjadalis/corona-covid-stats/README.md

 Stable tag: 1.0.2
 ```

-This plugins displays Corona (COVID-19) Virus Stats in multiple formats.
+This plugins displays Corona (COVID-19) Live Stats in multiple formats.
 You can add card with Global Stats, Country Stats, Country Stats with Chart and Table with data for all countries.

 ### USAGE